GlennJohansson85/postwall/README.md

 ### First Time User Goals:
 &nbsp;&nbsp;&nbsp;&nbsp;**a)** As a **First Time User**, I want to quickly understand the purpose of the website.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* The landing page, homepage, is where all posts are located.
+    * The landing page, homepage, is where all posts are located.
 The first thing the user sees is a uploaded post, the name of the website, Postwall, shining in green.
 By reading the nav-links, and the placerholder text "Search for a Post" in the search field the Visitor should get a clear understanding of the purpose.

 &nbsp;&nbsp;&nbsp;&nbsp;**b)** As a **First Time User**, I want to navigate through the site.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Navigation system is easy to use.
+    * Navigation system is easy to use.
 Nav-links, shines in bright green showing the user which page she is currently one.
 Navbar is fixated at the top, always easy to access.

 &nbsp;&nbsp;&nbsp;&nbsp;**c)** As a **First Time User**, I want to browse posts.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The landing page, is where all posts are uploaded in a descending order.
 The only thing the visitor needs to do is to scroll the mousewheel to see all the uploaded content.